Anyone who's been working with Haskell for a little while will encounter

 Just as with semigroups, monoids are everywhere; let's consider some notable

 ones.
-For starters, even something as simple as Bool
+For starters, even something as simple as Bool can be a monoid - in

 two different ways!
 To distinguish between these (and help GHC understand which